BitcoinDesign/Guide/guide/glossary/index.md

 ###  Passphrase
 A passphrase can be added to the [recovery phrase](#recovery-phrase) for extra security.
-Technically, all recovery phrases have a pass phrase.
+Technically, all recovery phrases have a passphrase.
 If it’s not set by the user, an empty string (“”) will be used by default.
-Using the recovery phrase with or without the user-defined pass phrase will recover two DIFFERENT wallets.
-Pass phrases are sometimes referred to as the password, the extra word, or the 13th/25th word.
+Using the recovery phrase with or without the user-defined passphrase will recover two DIFFERENT wallets.
+Passphrases are sometimes referred to as the password, the extra word, or the 13th/25th word.

 **References:**